Why Small Businesses Should Conduct Regular Cybersecurity Audits

 A cybersecurity audit is a systematic evaluation of an organization's IT environment to confirm that security policies and controls are properly implemented and functioning.
 The process typically involves examining network systems, identifying possible weaknesses, and ensuring that the organization follows relevant standards and regulatory requirements.

-Policy Review: Existing security policies and procedures are examined to ensure they are complete and suitable for protecting the business.
+Policy Review: Examine existing cybersecurity policies and procedures to ensure they are comprehensive.

-Technical Assessment: Systems and network systems are tested for potential weaknesses using tools such as vulnerability scanners.
+Technical Assessment: Test systems and networks for weaknesses through tools like vulnerability scanners.

 Why Small Businesses Should Conduct Regular Audits

-Identifying Vulnerabilities: Weak points in systems can be detected before attackers exploit them.
+Identifying Vulnerabilities: Detect weaknesses before attackers can exploit them.

 How to Perform a Cybersecurity Audit